Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Param | Type | Description
 --------- | ------- | -----------
-withdrawalId | String | unique identity for a withdrawal order
+withdrawalId | String | Path parameter, a unique ID for a withdrawal order

 # Trade

-You need to sign the request to use the private trade API.
+Signature is required for this part.

 # Orders